 We need to process your data to comply with a legal obligation;

 Where you consent to our use of information about you for a specific purpose, you have the right to change your mind at any time (but this will not affect any processing that has already taken place).

 We don't keep personal data for longer than is necessary.
 While we retain this information, we will protect it within commercially acceptable means to prevent loss and theft, as well as unauthorized access, disclosure, copying, use or modification.
 That said, we advise that no method of electronic transmission or storage is 100% secure and cannot guarantee absolute data security.
 If necessary, we may retain your personal data for our compliance with a legal obligation or in order to protect your vital interests or the vital interests of another natural person.

 Personal data will be processed and stored for the duration of the agreement between us, then for the next 3 years after our contractual relationship is terminated, unless otherwise provided.

 Personal data processed for the purpose of defence of our legal claims in judicial or similar proceedings will be processed for the time period of 15 years after our contractual relationship is terminated which represents the longest limitation period set out by law.

 Personal data processed on the grounds of our legal obligations arising from accounting, tax and other statutory regulations, are being stored for the time period set out in these regulations.

 We may disclose personal data to third party service providers (data processors) for the purpose of enabling them to provide their services, including (without limitation):

-- marketing or advertising providers, professional advisors and payment systems operators; and
+Marketing or advertising providers, professional advisors and payment systems operators;

 If we or our assets are acquired, or in the unlikely event that we go out of business or enter bankruptcy, we would include data among the assets transferred to any parties who acquire us.
 You acknowledge that such transfers may occur, and that any parties who acquire us may continue to use your personal data according to this Policy.